 To reduce the risk of your child developing myopia, increase their outdoor playtime and reduce their amount of near work.

-It is important to have your child’s eyes tested by an optometrist before they start school.
-The optometrist will be able to give a reliable indication of their future risk of developing myopia.
+It is important to have your child’s eyes tested by an optometrist before they start school, as the optometrist will be able to provide a reliable indication of their future risk of developing myopia.

 If your child is already found to be myopic, their optometrist will be able to discuss all the myopia management options available.

 If your child is myopic or you are concerned they might become myopic, contact Southern Optical to schedule an appointment.
-We can help diagnose and manage your child’s myopia so that they can enjoy clear vision while slowing or preventing this condition from worsening.
+Our effective myopia management methods can help slow down your child’s myopia so that they can enjoy clear vision and radically limit their risk of serious eye disease later in life.